xbeat/Machine-Learning/README.md

 LLM frameworks are essential tools for building AI applications with large language models.
 This presentation explores three popular frameworks: LangChain, LlamaIndex, and Haystack, comparing their features, use cases, and implementation in Python.

+## Comprehensive Guide to SQL Window Functions with Python

+Introduction to Window Functions in SQL

+Window functions are a powerful feature in SQL that allow you to perform calculations across a set of rows that are related to the current row.
+They provide a way to analyze data within a specific "window" of rows, enabling complex analytical queries and advanced data manipulation.

 ## Unlocking Python's Power with Custom Import Hooks

 Understanding Python's Import System